List of Calgary Flames players: Skaters

-Note: Statistics are complete as of the end of the 2024–25 NHL season.
+Note: Statistics are complete as of the end of the 2025–26 NHL season.

 Tony Amonte spent two seasons in Calgary from 2005 to 2007.

 Adrian Aucoin joined the Flames in 2007 following a trade with Chicago.

 Jay Bouwmeester joined the Flames in 2009 after signing a five-year contract with the team.

 Rene Bourque was acquired by the Flames in a 2008 trade with the Blackhawks.

 Dustin Boyd played his fourth season with the Flames in 2009–10, but was traded during the season.

 After scoring 39 goals in his lone season with the Flames in 2008–09, Mike Cammalleri returned from Montreal to Calgary in 2012.

-Mike Commodore played only 18 regular season games in Calgary, but was a popular member of the Flames' 2004 Stanley Cup Finals run.
+Mike Commodore played only 18 regular season games in Calgary, but was a popular member of the Flames' 2004 Stanley Cup Final run.

 Theoren Fleury attempted an NHL comeback with the Flames in 2009.

 Jeff Friesen was a member of the Flames in 2006–07.

 Though he was never drafted, Mark Giordano has become a regular on the Flames' blueline.

 Kristian Huselius enjoyed his first 30-goal season with the Flames in 2006–07.

 Staffan Kronwall is the younger brother of Detroit's Niklas Kronwall.

 Matthew Lombardi was a member of the Flames since his NHL debut in 2003 until traded to Phoenix in 2009.

 A Flame for two seasons, Darren McCarty came to Calgary in 2005 as a free agent after spending eleven seasons with the Detroit Red Wings.

 David Moss scored ten goals in 41 games as a rookie in 2006–07.

 Eric Nystrom was the Flames first round draft pick in 2002.

 Adam Pardy made his NHL debut in 2008.

 Dion Phaneuf, seen warming up before a game, set a Flames rookie defensive scoring record, recording 20 goals in 2005–06.

 Cory Sarich joined the Flames in 2007.

-Chris Simon joined the Flames in time to help Calgary reach the 2004 Stanley Cup Finals.
+Chris Simon joined the Flames in time to help Calgary reach the 2004 Stanley Cup Final.

 Jim Vandermeer played parts of two seasons with the Flames between 2008 and 2009.

 Stephane Yelle was a key member of the Flames between 2002 and 2008.

 Andrei Zyuzin spent the 2006–07 season in Calgary.